THE FIRST GREAT PLATONIST

 Human beings can use their sensations to have beliefs.
 (All S are P)

-Aristotle's idea is that this demonstration would show us some of the structure that characterizes human existence.
+Aristotle's idea is that this demonstration shows us some of the structure that characterizes human existence.
 Human beings are each matter in the form of a rational animal.
-This is the reality and "what it is to be" human, and it is a consequence of this organization of matter that human beings possess the power to have beliefs in terms of sensations.
+This is the reality and "what it is to be" human, and it is a consequence of this organization of matter that human beings possess the power to have beliefs in terms of their sensations.

 The Life of a Philosopher

-This example also helps us begin to see why Aristotle thinks of physics as "philosophy."
+This example helps us begin to see why Aristotle thinks of physics as philosophy.

 Plato, in the Phaedo, as we saw, makes Socrates describe the φιλόσοφος as someone who devotes his life to possessing knowledge of forms.
 These forms he describes as the unchanging, invisible reality of things we grasp not through the senses but in the exercise of reason.